 top of page

-Managing Utilization and Bill Rates in the Professional Services
+Growth Strategy Framework: Managing Utilization and Bill Rates

 Profit Levers

-The first points to consider are bill rates and billable hours.
-Both have an impact on cash flow, profit, and gross margins.
+In the context of developing a growth strategy framework for account growth, the first points to consider are profit levers.
+Bill rates and billable hours have an impact on cash flow, profit, and gross margins.
 Optimizing these can be a challenge, but one tip is to target 80% utilization to drive billable hours.

 Another important point to understand is that bill rates and consultant productivity are the primary consulting profit levers.
 Any given percent increase in either utilization or bill rate has a similar bottom-line impact.
 The result is that service margin cannot be produced if executives cannot charge at least double the fully loaded cost of consultants, or if average billable utilization falls below 50%.